-iii.
-Viva-Voce 100 marks
+iii) Viva voce 100 marks

-1) Viva-voice Examination: (80 marks)
+1) Viva-voce Examination: (80 marks)

 All examiners will conduct viva-voce conjointly on candidate's comprehension, analytical approach, expression and interpretation of data.
-It includes all components of course contents spotters of conventional & newer imaging techniques and instruments.
-In addition, candidates may be also be given case reports, charts, gross specimens, etc., for interpretation.
+It includes all components of course contents.
+In addition candidates may be also be given case reports, charts, gross specimens, Histo pathology slides, X-rays, ultrasound, CT scan images, Temporal bone dissection, etc., for interpretation.
+Questions on operative surgery and use of instruments will be asked.
 It includes discussion on dissertation also.